 6. Buy cycle tops that breathe

 We wore BAM organic bamboo tops and they were brilliant.
 Never once did we feel or look sweaty, even in the highest temperatures.
 The fabric is three to four times more absorbent than cotton, and any moisture evaporates.
 It’s more pleasant than wearing artificial fabrics and remains cool in the heat, yet warm in colder temperatures.
 We knew all about BAM from the winter, as they make excellent skiing thermals, too.
 Check out their website for the full range.

 7. Have a good sole

 Footwear, as we know from skiing, is important to get right.
 Don’t make the mistake of wearing flip-flops or sandals for cycling.
 You need a shoe with a fairly rigid sole to keep control of the pedals, and for comfort.
 You can wear anything from decent trainers to walking boots or specialist cycling shoes.
-Pictured here: Shimano touring shoes from Wiggle.
+Pictured here: Shimano touring shoes.

 8. Get a decent bike

 You can hire a bike locally but, if you are ultra keen, you could always bring your own.
 On flights, bikes are treated a bit like skis or snowboards.
 Personally I prefer a sportive model, which is a longer-distance road bike, although a hybrid is better for tackling the dirt tracks.

 9. Get fit before you go